LittlePlanetCD/Sonic-Nexus-Decompilation/README.md

       Data Folder

-   (if you extracted the Data.bin for the folder, This lets you get Dev Menu support and solve a bug regarding mods being loaded and crashing the game.)
+   (if you extracted the Data.bin for the folder, This lets you get Dev Menu support on startup and solve a bug regarding mods being loaded and crashing the game when using the Data.bin file only.)

    4. Start Sonic Nexus via hbmenu.